Jewish collaboration with Nazi Germany

-Jewish collaboration with Nazis involved Jews working, voluntarily or involuntarily, with the regime of Nazi Germany, before and during World War II.
+Jewish collaboration with Nazi Germany involved Jews working, voluntarily or involuntarily, with the regime of Nazi Germany, before and during World War II.

-Collaboration included Jewish groups who supported the Nazis' ascent to power, Jewish institutions in Nazi-created ghettos, Jewish agents working for the German secret services, and Zionist groups collaborating with Germany to facilitate European Jews emigration.
+Collaboration included Jewish institutions in Nazi-created ghettos and Jewish agents working for the German secret services.
 After the end of the war, alleged Jewish collaborators were put on trial in Israel, Europe and the Soviet Union.

-The exact nature and extent of Jewish collaboration remains controversial.
+The phenomenon of Jewish collaboration is highly contested by scholars.